 With Thinkific, the student experience is paramount!
 We'll walk you through everything the student engages with, including enrollment, the course player, communities and how to troubleshoot student issues.

-You want your students to focus on learning, to engage with the material at hand, and to have a smooth, stress free and fantastic course experience.
+You want your students to focus on learning, to engage with the material at hand, and to have a smooth, stress-free and fantastic learning experience.
 We provide you with all the tools and resources to help you with this!

 In this article:

 We've designed our platform based on lots of studies and research while also keeping the student experience at the forefront.
 For example, we include interstitial and progress pages in between lesson modules - including these pages has been proven to significantly increase student engagement and completion in a course.
 These pages are intended to allow students to keep track of their progress through the course, an important factor in preventing drop-off, and keeping course completion rates high!

 We also know that both courses and communities facilitate the student experience and are continually making improvements to help these products compliment one another in your learning site.
 Whether you are course focused, community focused, or both, students can easily navigate and participate!

 Students on Thinkific are user accounts that can purchase and enroll in learning products.
 Student accounts can also be given access to user-only pages in your site.
 A student account can be used to purchase and enroll in multiple individual courses, communities, and product packages called bundles.
 We’ll cover the enrollment process below.

 In order to access your learning content, a student must first enroll in your product and then they can access it from their Student Dashboard.
 When a student initiates the enrollment process for a paid product on your Thinkific site, they are guided through a checkout process.

 Offering free products?
 Learn more about how students can enroll in free products

 Upon checkout, users are prompted to input their email, first and last name, address information, and payment details prior to purchasing your learning product.
 They would then be prompted to create a password to fully set up their student account before gaining access to your product: